tryscer/flock/flock-music.md

 ​	"Eddie!"
 I say happily.
 ​	"I mean the whole name of the band, *Madonna*, is The Steam Pillars," says Eddie as he's grinning at me from atop a mess of plugs and wires.
 ​	"Eddie," says Barry, unhappily.
-​	"So the corner-dancing troupe has arrived!" says Eddie.
+​	"So the corner-dancing troupe has arrived," says Eddie.
 He connects two wires and sparks fly out, illuminating his face.
 "Hi, Mr. MacAllister," he says, "I see you're still wearing your corporate uniform."
 ​	Barry scowls.
 ​	"What are you building?"
 I ask.
 ​	"Never mind what am I building.
 Let's just say it's awesome and you'll never get to see it.
 First she says go ahead, Eddie, build your steam pillar, then all of a sudden--" he turns to me, earnestly: "Tell me, when did safety become such an issue at a *rock and roll concert?*"
 ​	"What's a steam pillar, Eddie?"
 Eleanore says, clenching and un​clenching her fists.
 ​	"What are you kids still doing here?" says Eddie.
 "Go on, scatter.
 You're in the show now.
 Go mix with the crowd.
 Dance.
 This is what you were chasing."
 ​	​I hold Cindy's hand as we walk into the crowd.
 ​	"We're in the show now," I tell her.
 "This is it."
 She squeezes my hand.
+Someone whistles.
 The lights go out.

 A single spotlight falls on a little stage on the other side of the clearing, illuminating The Steam Pillars.
-At the back of the stage Babatunde starts drumming on an array of little drums: an ancient, alien beat... and then bam!
+At the back of the stage Babatunde starts drumming on an array of little drums, an ancient, alien beat... and then bam!
 The rest of the band joins in, a wall of happy music, electric guitar and electrifying piano.
 The crowd erupts in applause.
 I find myself immediately and without thinking of it engaged in dancing, moving with the crowd.
 ​	"I see a lot of new faces here today!"
 Ruth says into the microphone.
 Even from across the room she's stunning in a grey-green evening dress.
 ​	"We're new faces!"
 I scream.
 Eleanore and Cindy hoot.
 ​	Ruth says, "And so many familiar faces, too!"